-- a. are part of a coursework course; and - b. take place at work premises, either physical or virtual, for the purposes of students learning through workbased activity. - (4) Internal arrangements where the University is the work premise are included in this Procedure. - (5) The following work-related experiences are outside the scope of this Procedure: - a. students undertaking projects for an industry partner within the University environment where they are under the direct supervision of an academic staff member.
-Agreements for this purpose are available from Legal Services; - b. co-curricular work-related experiences that may be facilitated by the University, such as volunteering, work experience and mentoring programs; - c. work-related activities that involve third parties solely as providers of information, guidance or feedback to students; - d. any arrangements for work-based learning or research undertaken by graduate research candidates.
+- a. are part of a coursework course; and - b. take place at work premises, either physical or virtual, for the purposes of students learning through workbased activity. - (4) Internal arrangements where the University is the work premise are included in this Procedure. - (5) The following work-related experiences are outside the scope of this Procedure: - a. students undertaking projects for an industry partner within the University environment where they are under the direct supervision of an academic staff member; - b. co-curricular work-related experiences that may be facilitated by the University, such as volunteering, work experience and mentoring programs;

+- c. work-related activities that involve third parties solely as providers of information, guidance or feedback to students; - d. any arrangements for work-based learning or research undertaken by graduate research candidates.
 Conditions for these are outlined in the Graduate Research Candidature Policy.